US Warns Russia, China of UN Isolation if Iran Arms Ban Extension Blocked

 Such a move would kill the nuclear deal, touted by the United States and others in 2015 as a way to suspend Tehran's suspected drive to develop nuclear weapons, and diplomats say Washington would face a tough battle in the council.

-The United States argues it can trigger the sanctions because a Security Council resolution enshrining the 2015 nuclear deal still names Washington as a participant.
+The United States argues it can trigger the sanctions because a UN resolution enshrining the 2015 nuclear deal still names Washington as a participant.

 Iran has breached parts of the nuclear deal in response to the US withdrawal and Washington's reimposition of sanctions.